 Here’s the thing though: Did I just reveal any super secret strategies you’d never thought of to get things done?
 Of course not – you already know how to do all those things we’re talking about.
 The reason they’re not getting done is because you’re not invested in doing them.

 John Lennon said, “Life is what happens when you’re busy doing other things,” and he was right – that’s exactly what happened to me.
-There was so much going on and it wasn’t like I didn’t already have a big stack of books piled up on my nightstand and in my Kindle.
+There was so much going on and it wasn’t like I didn’t already have a big stack of books piled up on my nightstand and in my .
 I’m embarrassed to tell you that I never bought – or read – the recommended book.
 Hey, I was reading as fast as I could.

 But finally realizing that people probably don’t get around to purchasing or reading the books that I was recommending either, I came up with a new strategy.
 I started buying the books I suggested other people read and would send them along as unsolicited gifts.
 I’d simply buy them locally at Books & Books and drop them into FedEx.
-If I was in a real hurry I’d hop right onto Amazon from my smartphone and order my gift books before I even left the prospect’s parking lot.
+If I was in a real hurry I’d hop right onto from my and order my gift books before I even left the prospect’s parking lot.

 The only problem was that when I’d ask people how they liked the books I was sending, they’d hem and haw and then sheepishly admit that they hadn’t even turned to page one.
-Sure they were excited to receive the free books and they really did mean to read them, and they appreciated it and all but they just hadn’t gotten around to actually reading them yet.
+Sure they were excited to receive the books and they really did mean to read them, and they appreciated it and all but they just hadn’t gotten around to actually reading them yet.

 What I discovered was that people don’t read the books they don’t buy because they’ve got nothing invested in the task.
-And so learning how to get things done not only changed my gift giving habits but altered my pricing strategies as well.
+And so how to get things done not only changed my gift giving habits but altered my pricing strategies as well.

 When do people buy home security systems?
 AFTER their houses get broken into.